Chart Color Schemes

 Educational achievement in Waramanga places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is notably high, with 31.3% currently enrolled in formal education: 11.4% in primary, 8.0% in secondary, and 6.0% pursuing tertiary education.
+Educational participation is particularly high in Waramanga, with 31.3% of residents currently enrolled in formal education.
+This includes 11.4% in primary education, 8.0% in secondary education, and 6.0% pursuing tertiary education.

 Frequently Asked Questions - Education